-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Florida?

-In the state of Florida, rental increases may not be used as a form of retaliation or discrimination.
-A landlord may not increase rent based on the age, race, religion, nation of origin, familial status, sexual orientation, military status, or disability status of the tenant.
+According to the Federal Fair Housing Act, a landlord may not increase rent based on the age, race, religion, nation of origin, familial status, sexual orientation, military status, or disability status of the tenant.

 The state of Florida does not provide a limit to rent increases.

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Florida?

 Although Florida legislation does not provide specific notification information for landlords seeking to increase rental rates, it is expected that these notices will be provided in accordance with termination notices.

 These notices must be delivered personally or by mail.

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Florida?

 The state of Florida does not legislate the number of times rent can be increased.

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Florida

 Florida law does not regulate late fees.
 However, the lease should contain this information.
 If the lease, contains no information regarding late fees, one may not be imposed.

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Florida

 A Florida landlord may add an additional fee to the outstanding rent if the tenant bounces his/her rent check.
 If the check is for $50 or less, the landlord may add a $25 service fee.
 If the check is for $51-$300, the landlord may add a fee of $30 for the bounced check.
 If the check exceeds $300, the landlord may add the greater amount of $40 or 5% of the amount of the check.
+(Fla.
+Stat. § 68.065)

-Cities in the State With Rent Control
+Florida Cities With Rent Control

 Any legal challenge to the rent control measure, places the burden of proof on the municipality seeking to control the rent.
 The governing body must be able to prove that the controls are necessary and proper to eliminate an existing housing emergency so dire that it constitutes a serious menace to the general public